TRIGGERcmd

 Thanks @kellanist.
 I'll take a look.

-This is normal.
 I hoped Microsoft would whitelist apps signed by my code signing certificate by now.
 Maybe I'm missing something.
-I'll look into it.

 If it's new, I think it must be because I recently renewed my certificate.

-I just submitted the agent to Microsoft just now, so hopefully they'll whitelist it soon.
-Otherwise I just have to wait for its reputation to build.
+EDIT: I submitted the agent to Microsoft just now, so hopefully they'll whitelist it soon.
+Otherwise I just have to wait for its reputation to build as users install it.

 0cde63ea-3d0e-4b4a-b6e0-13c398ae26ef-image.png